BeyondScheme/BeyondScheme.github.io/_posts/2017-02-13-make-virtus-dry-to-speed-up-api.md

 }
 {% endhighlight %}

 And those are results.
-Numbers are in miliseconds:
+Numbers are in milliseconds:

 {% highlight plain %}
 Init NodeWithVirtusValueObject with hash as items